 Why not invite them to join your family celebrations?

 As we have already touched upon, there are a great many potential reasons why people spend Christmas alone.
-Personally, I spent Christmas 2012 and New Year 2012/13 alone through choice.
+Personally, I spent Christmas 2012 and New Year 2012/13 alone by choice.
 I worked right through the holiday period.
 I am in a minority in that I wanted to be alone on Christmas.
-Most people in a similar situation do not...

 If, therefore, you know someone seemingly destined to spend Christmas alone and you are having a party on Christmas Day, why not invite them to come along?
 The likelihood is that they will be alone only through circumstances and would much rather not be.

-Please remember The Christmas Message and what Christmas is all about and do your bit for the true spirit of Christmas every year.
-The act alone should be all the reward that you need...
+Please remember what Christmas is all about and do your bit for the true spirit of the holiday every year.
+The act alone should be all the reward that you need . . .

 Are you spending Christmas alone?
 Would you simply like to leave a message for someone specific or anyone in general who is spending Christmas alone?
 Below is the place to do it.